SM 18x150 [2xM5] / N42 - magnetic roller

 bulk discounts:

-Call us tel: +48 22 499 98 98 or get in touch via contact form on our website.
-You can check the mass as well as the appearance of neodymium magnets in our magnetic mass calculator force calculator
+Call us tel: +48 22 499 98 98 or contact us via contact form on the contact page.
+You can check the strength and the appearance of neodymium magnets in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.